RodrigovMoura/RodrigovMoura/README.md

 - 👋 Hi, I’m @RodrigovMoura
-- 👀 I’m interested in web development
+- 👀 I’m interested in be a full stack developer
-- 🌱 I’m currently learning React / Angular
+- 🌱 I’m currently learning about NodeJs
 - 📫 You can find me on Instagram = "rodrigo.vmoura" or LinkedIn = "Rodrigo Moura"